 The market has changed.
-You need to sell the potential growth of the role, the candidate, and the company, to persuade them to choose you.
+Tech recruiters need to sell the potential growth of the role, the candidate, and the company, to persuade them to choose you.
+With employee reviews available to anyone with access to Glassdoor, the candidate is as much evaluating your company and their experience in your tech recruiting process as you are in evaluating their ability to code.

-Here are three changes you can start working on today:
+Here are three changes you can start implementing today:

 Improve your job description

-Imagine spending the time vetting fifty resumes only to find that five of the candidates are qualified.
-This can be very disheartening.
-So to avoid this, make sure your hiring team creates a job description that includes the following:
+As a tech recruiter, imagine spending the time vetting fifty resumes only to find that five of the candidates are qualified.
+This can be very disheartening and a sure sign that you need a technical assessment platform to help you save time.
+The first step that you can take in your tech recruiting process is to make sure your hiring team creates a job description that includes the following:

 - The job title